-77. Lenovo provides its customers and end-users with additional instructions that direct the customers and end-users to use the Accused Products in an infringing manner.
+- 94. Lenovo provides its customers and end-users with additional instructions that direct the customers and end-users to use the Accused Products in an infringing manner.
 Lenovo has done so by acta including but not limited to (1) selling the Accused Products including features that-when used or resold-infringe the '556 Patent; (2) marketing the infringing capabilities of such products; and (3) providing instructions, user guides, technical support services, customer support services, product sheets, technical specifications, and other support and encouragement for the infringing use of the Accused Products.
-Lenovo has performed and continues to perform these affirmative acts with knowledge of the '556 Patent by Lenovo's direct and indirect customers.

-78. On information and belief, by continuing to make, use, sell, offer to sell and/or import the Accused Products on or after Lenovo first had notice of InterDigital's allegations of infringement, Lenovo contributorily infringes and continues to contributorily infringe at least claim 1 of the '556 Patent under 35 U.S.C. § 271(c).
+Lenovo has performed and continues to perform these affirmative acts with knowledge of the '556 Patent and with knowledge that such actions would induct infringement of the '556 Patent by Lenovo's direct and indirect customers. - 95.
+On information and belief, by continuing to make, use, sell, offer to sell and/or import the Accused Products on or after Lenovo first had notice of InterDigital's allegations of infringement, Lenovo contributorily infringes and continues to contributorily infringe at least claim 1 of the '556 Patent under 35 U.S.C. § 271(c).
 Current's affirmative acts of manufacturing, selling, offering for sale, and/or importing the Accused Products and components thereof, including video processors within the Accused Products, in this District and elsewhere in the United States, contribute to Lenovo's customers and end-users directly infringing the '556 Patent.
 The Accused Products are not staple articles or commodities of commerce, have no substantial non-infringing uses, and are known by Lenovo to be especially made or especially adapted for use in infringement of the '556 Patent.

-79. On information and belief, Lenovo has performed and continues to perform the above-identified acts of infringement with knowledge of the '556 Patent and with intent, or willful blindness, that they cause the direct and indirect infringement of the '556 Patent.
-Accordingly, Lenovo's continued infringement of the '556 Patent is willful and deliberate, entitling InterDigital to increased damages under 35 U.S.C. § 284.
+- 96. On information and belief, Lenovo has performed and continues to perform the above-identified acts of infringement with knowledge of the '556 Patent and with intent, or willful blindness, that they cause the direct and indirect infringement of the '556 Patent.

-80. On information and belief, InterDigital has suffered and continues to suffer damages as a result of Lenovo's infringement of the '556 Patent in an amount to be determined at trial.

-81. On information and belief, Lenovo's infringement of the '556 Patent is causing irreparable harm for which InterDigital has no adequate remedy at law unless Lenovo is enjoined by this Court.
-Under 35 U.S.C. § 283, InterDigital is entitled to a permanent injunction against further infringement of the '556 Patent.

-82. On information and belief, and in light of the allegations above, including Lenovo's willful infringement of the '556 Patent, this case is exceptional under 35 U.S.C. § 285, entitling InterDigital to costs and attorneys' fees incurred in prosecuting this action.
+Accordingly, Lenovo's continued infringement of the '556 Patent is willful and deliberate, entitling InterDigital to increased damages under 35 U.S.C. § 284. - 97.
+On information and belief, InterDigital has suffered and continues to suffer damages as a result of Lenovo's infringement of the '556 Patent in an amount to be determined at trial. - 98.
+On information and belief, Lenovo's infringement of the '556 Patent is causing irreparable harm for which InterDigital has no adequate remedy at law unless Lenovo is enjoined by this Court.
+Under 35 U.S.C. § 283, InterDigital is entitled to a permanent injunction against further infringement of the '556 Patent. - 99.
+On information and belief, and in light of the allegations above, including Lenovo's willful infringement of the '556 Patent, this case is exceptional under 35 U.S.C. § 285, entitling InterDigital to costs and attorneys' fees incurred in prosecuting this action.